 That would still be my preference.

-I mean, that that will weigh heavily on both my wife, my wife's mind is my my my mind as well.
+I mean, that will weigh heavily on both my wife.

-And I see the Democratic Party now has become the the party of coastal elitism and radicalism and radical environmentalism and redistributionism and statism, socialism, all of that.
+And I see the Democratic Party now has become the party of coastal elitism and radicalism and radical environmentalism and redistributionism and statism, socialism, all of that.

-Uh is that the agenda that you think is the winning agenda for Republicans to take back the House and take back the Senate?
+Is that the agenda that you think is the winning agenda for Republicans to take back the House and take back the Senate?

-And that that was his appeal.
+And that was his appeal.

 And you're right, Sean, the Democrat Party is really becoming the party of the elite.

-They know that their policies was going to blow a hole in the border and create a surge of people putting their lives and their children's lives in the hands of some of the most evil people on the planet, and still they're doing it.
+They know that their policy was going to blow a hole in the border and create a surge of people putting their lives and their children's lives in the hands of some of the most evil people on the planet.

-You know, in completely ignoring the impact that'll have on not only those illegal immigrants who are going to be abused by those human traffickers, but also ordinary Americans trying to work hard.
+And completely ignoring the impact that'll have on not only those illegal immigrants who are going to be abused by those human traffickers, but also ordinary Americans trying to work hard.

-So President Trump understood that, and he appealed to those forgotten men and women, and that is a coalition, the people that truly love this country, that know exactly what made it great.
+And that is a coalition, the people that truly love this country, that know exactly what made it great.

 It's a winning coalition, particularly when more Americans have their eyes opened up of exactly what the Biden and Democrat agenda is.

-It seems that well, you have the Democrats have just decided to ignore the laws they don't like.
+It seems that, well, you have the Democrats have just decided to ignore the laws they don't like.

-Um I didn't think that's how the process works, but apparently it does work that way.
+I didn't think that's how the process works, but apparently it does work that way.

 Not the Democrat elite.